Paul Robeson: 1928–1932: Show Boat, Othello, and marriage difficulties

-Essie had learned early in their marriage that Robeson had extramarital affairs, but she tolerated them.
-However, when she discovered that he was having another affair, she unfavorably altered the characterization of him in his biography, and defamed him by describing him with "negative racial stereotypes".
+Essie had learned early in their marriage that Robeson had extramarital affairs, but she initially tolerated them.
+However, she unfavorably altered the characterization of him in his biography and defamed him by describing him with "negative racial stereotypes".
 Despite her uncovering of this tryst, there was no public evidence that their relationship had soured.

 The couple appeared in the experimental Swiss film Borderline (1930).
-He then returned to the Savoy Theatre, in London's West End to play Othello, opposite Peggy Ashcroft as Desdemona.
-He cited the lack of a "racial problem" in London as significant in his decision to move to London.
+Robeson then returned to the Savoy Theatre in London's West End to play the title role of Othello, opposite Peggy Ashcroft as Desdemona.
+He cited the lack of a "racial problem" in London as significant in his decision to move to there.
 Robeson was the first black actor to play Othello in Britain since Ira Aldridge.
-The production received mixed reviews which noted Robeson's "highly civilized quality [but lacking the] grand style".
-Robeson stated the best way to diminish the oppression African Americans faced was for his artistic work to be an example of what "men of my colour" could accomplish rather than to "be a propagandist and make speeches and write articles about what they call the Colour Question."
+The production received mixed reviews that noted Robeson's "highly civilized quality [but lacking the] grand style".
+Robeson stated the best way to diminish the oppression that African Americans faced was for his artistic work to be an example of what "men of my colour" could accomplish rather than to "be a propagandist and make speeches and write articles about what they call the Colour Question."

-After Essie discovered Robeson had been having an affair with Ashcroft, she decided to seek a divorce and they split up.
+After Essie discovered that Robeson had been having an affair with Ashcroft, she sought a divorce and they separated.
 While working in London, Robeson became one of the first artists to record at the new EMI Recording Studios (later known as Abbey Road Studios), recording four songs in September 1931, almost two months before the studio was officially opened.

-Robeson returned to Broadway as Joe in the 1932 revival of Show Boat, with Maude Simmons and others, to critical and popular acclaim.
+Robeson returned to Broadway as Joe in the 1932 revival of Show Boat with Maude Simmons and others to critical and popular acclaim.
 He received, with immense pride, an honorary master's degree from Rutgers.
-It is said that Foster Sanford, his college football coach advised him that divorcing Essie and marrying Ashcroft would do irreparable damage to his reputation.
-In any case, Ashcroft and Robeson's relationship ended in 1932, and Robeson and Essie reconciled, leaving their relationship scarred permanently.
+It is said that Foster Sanford, his college football coach, advised him that divorcing Essie and marrying Ashcroft would do irreparable damage to his reputation.
+In any case, Ashcroft and Robeson's relationship ended in 1932, and Robeson and Essie reconciled, but their relationship was permanently scarred.